Sacramento Sexual Harassment Lawyer

 Who is responsible for acts contributing to an HWE claim?

-The harassment can be committed by a co-worker, contractor, customer, client, or anyone that continues to harass based on race, religion, disability, medical condition, sexual orientation etc. The conduct does not have to be committed by a supervisor to be actionable.
+The harassment can be committed by a co-worker, contractor, customer, client, or anyone who continues to harass based on race, religion, disability, medical condition, sexual orientation etc. The conduct does not have to be committed by a supervisor to be actionable.
 However, these claims are harder to prove and require a showing that the supervisor was negligent.
-When considering whether an employer was negligent in allowing harassment to persist, the court will look to how an employer responded to the complained of harassment.
+When considering whether an employer was negligent in allowing harassment to persist, the court will look to how an employer responded to the complaint of harassment.

 If you are harassed by a supervisor and a tangible harassment action is taken, the company will be held strictly liable.
 The company may have an affirmative defense available if they can prove that no tangible employment action was taken, they took reasonable measures to prevent such conduct and promptly corrected the behavior after learning about it, and the harassed employee failed to report the conduct or take advantage of preventative or corrective measures provided by the employer.